manunggal/LMS-Project/README.md

 This is a fourth assignment of Python class from data science course at [Pacmann](https://pacmann.io/).
 It is arranged to illustrate the functionality of python with MySQL database.
 LMS stands for Library Management Project, this app is designed to manage the administration of a suppose to be a library at Pacmann.
 Basic functionality covers adding new books into the collection, searching for books, adding new users and viewing books status, etc.

 ## Requirements
 The required package is listed in ```requirements.txt```.
 Along with the general best practice of setting up local environment, those packages need to be installed prior to the utilization of this app.
 The virtual environment or ```venv``` can be set up within your local working directory using  ```python -m venv LMS-Project``` command.
 The virtual environment will be created and contained within a directory called ```LMS-Project```.
 Afterwards it can be activated via ```./Scripts/activate```. ```pip install``` command can be used to install the required packages. ```mysql-connector-python``` is used to handle the connection and operation of the MySQL database from python, whereas the creation of the UI aspect is managed using ```streamlit``` a powerful framework to create machine learning and data science app. you can learn more about it at  [Streamlit](https://streamlit.io/).
 A Streamlit extension called ```streamlit-aggrid``` helps to create an interactive table. in this app, it is used to create a table book where user can select a book to borrow.
 Finally ```pandas``` is used to handle the tables coming out of the MySQL database.
+The python functions that were created for this project are saved in two separate files. `lms_python_functions.py` contains functions related to data wrangling in python while `lms_sql_functions.py` has functions that send queries to MySql database.

 ```